hieu-22/client-online-market-app/README.md

 └── tailwind.config.js
 ```
 ### 2. Website Layout
-The app use style at `./src/components/Layout.jsx` for whole website.
-The <Outlet /> represent for the actual page component (e.g. ChatPage.jsx).
+The Layout styles at `./src/components/Layout.jsx` affect to multiple components.
+The <Outlet /> in Layout represent for the actual page component (e.g. ChatPage.jsx).
 Read [`<Outlet>`](https://reactrouter.com/en/main/components/outlet)

+Therefore, when modifying `Layout.jsx`, it's important to make sure that the changes do not break any other UI or functionalities.
 ```javascript
 const Layout = () => {
   // ...